frontrowhealth/brand-library/README.md

 See [this doc](https://docs.google.com/document/d/1hZhBG_1hGyUHoUMWNK-WXQBhqlTAjJpPaZHuGKhPCcU/edit?usp=sharing) to learn more about where the widget should be placed, how to get the provider counts for each product, and other non-technical details.

-The sample-screenshots folder in this project shows the widget in the context of each code solution (React, HTML/CSS, Shopify).
+The sample-screenshots folder in this project shows the widget in the context of each major code solution (React, HTML/CSS, Shopify).
 They are also displayed at the bottom of this file.

+The following frameworks have sample code provided:
+- HTML & CSS
+- ReactJS with CSS or tailwind
+- Shopify
+- Framer

 ## Mobile & desktop versions